ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 This repository provides _AutoTuner_, a "no-human-in-loop" parameter tuning framework for commercial and academic RTL-to-GDS flows.
 AutoTuner provides a generic interface where users can define parameter configuration as JSON objects.
 This enables AutoTuner to easily support various tools and flows.
 AutoTuner also utilizes [METRICS2.1](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML) to capture PPA of individual search trials.
 With the abundant features of METRICS2.1, users can explore various reward functions that steer the flow autotuning to different PPA goals.

-This repo is originated from the official AutoTuner in the `flow/util/autotuner/` directory in [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/a102324a030796b99b164a1f83b54da514860342) (ORFS) repository, and is to be updated continuously.
+This repo is originated from the official AutoTuner `flow/util/distributed.py` in [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/a102324a030796b99b164a1f83b54da514860342) (ORFS) repository, and is to be updated continuously.

 AutoTuner provides two main functionalities as follows.
 * Automatic hyperparameter tuning framework for ORFS